 - To reheat, air fry leftover corn dogs for 3-5 minutes at 350°F, or until warmed through.
 Alternatively, they may be microwaved for 30-45 seconds, though I find they get a bit soggier

-Other Great Air Fryer Hot Dog Recipes to Try
+More Air Fryer Hot Dog Recipes

 Final Thoughts